kev0960/ModooCode/md/inst/rdtsc.md

 ### Description

 Reads the current value of the processor's time-stamp counter (a 64-bit MSR) into the EDX:EAX registers.
 The EDX register is loaded with the high-order 32 bits of the MSR and the EAX register is loaded with the low-order 32 bits.
-(On processors that support the Intel64 architecture, the high-order 32 bits of each of RAX and RDX are cleared.)
+(On processors that support the Intel 64 architecture, the high-order 32 bits of each of RAX and RDX are cleared.)

 The processor monotonically increments the time-stamp counter MSR every clock cycle and resets it to 0 whenever the processor is reset.
 See "Time Stamp Counter" in Chapter 17 of the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3B, for specific details of the time stamp counter behavior.